pydio/pydio-doc-howto/red_hat_storage.md

 `chmod 755 rhs-ajaxplorer.sh`

-### Running AjaXplorer script on a first gluster node
+### Running Pydio script on a first gluster node
-The provided rhs-ajaxplorer.sh script will deploy AjaXplorer and all necessary dependancies automatically on a gluster node.
+The provided rhs-ajaxplorer.sh script will deploy Pydio and all necessary dependancies automatically on a gluster node.

 `./rhs-ajaxplorer.sh`

-It will detect if this is the very first node to be installed, and in that case will ask you to run the AjaXplorer graphical installation, by accessing this first node through a web-browser, at url http://first_node_IP/ajaxplorer/
+It will detect if this is the very first node to be installed, and in that case will ask you to run the Pydio graphical installation, by accessing this first node through a web-browser, at url http://first_node_IP/ajaxplorer/

-### AjaXplorer configuration
+### Pydio configuration
 #### _Standard set-up_

-When deploying this very first AjaXplorer node, you will have to go through the standard AjaXplorer installation wizard to setup the basic configs.
+When deploying this very first Pydio node, you will have to go through the standard Pydio installation wizard to setup the basic configs.

 + Choose an administrator user name and password
 + Skip Emails configuration for the moment
-+ Setup the “Configurations Storage” : this defines how AjaXplorer handles its own internal configurations.
++ Setup the “Configurations Storage” : this defines how Pydio handles its own internal configurations.
 As a start, we suggest using an Sqlite3-based backend, although a MySQL DB would be recommanded for scalability purpose.
-The SQlite file will be stored on the gluster config volume, and will be shared amongs all AjaXplorer nodes.
+The SQlite file will be stored on the gluster config volume, and will be shared amongs all Pydio nodes.

 Execute installation and login, you’re in!
 If you go to the Settings panel (in the admin user menu), you will here be able to **_switch the Authentication mechanism to LDAP or AD_** if necessary.
 Please refer to the admin guide before touching this, you could end up being logged out of the system!

 #### _Solution specific configurations_

-Some AjaXplorer features will generate http links used by the users, and generally, AjaXplorer can safely detect the link “base” using the current server IP.
-In the architecture presented in this document, the software may end up building links using the AjaXplorer instance server IP, i.e. the internal LAN IP, not the public IP.
-For this reason, you must update a couple of AjaXplorer parameter using the HAProxy node public IP, the one that will be the unique entry point to the system by the clients.
+Some Pydio features will generate http links used by the users, and generally, Pydio can safely detect the link “base” using the current server IP.
+In the architecture presented in this document, the software may end up building links using the Pydio instance server IP, i.e. the internal LAN IP, not the public IP.
+For this reason, you must update a couple of Pydio parameter using the HAProxy node public IP, the one that will be the unique entry point to the system by the clients.

-Let’s say the public IP of haproxy is HA_IP, here are some options to set inside **AjaXplorer Main Options**
+Let’s say the public IP of haproxy is HA_IP, here are some options to set inside **Pydio Main Options**

 + Main Options > Server URL : http://HA_IP/ajaxplorer
 + Sharing > Download URL : http://HA_IP/ajaxplorer_public (there is a virtual host)